-At Daniel Rosefelt & Associates, LLC, Attorney & CPA, we vigorously represent people threatened with tax penalties, assessments and levies.
-Our team has substantial experience representing employers, and their officers and owners, in payroll tax cases.
+At Daniel Rosefelt & Associates, we have substantial experience representing employers, and their officers and owners, in payroll tax cases.

-When representing you, we will work diligently to develop a tax debt solution designed to protect your business and your personal assets.
-This could include the negotiation of a payment plan with the IRS, an Offer in Compromise, a voluntary settlement under VCSP, or another solution to the problem.
+When representing you, we work diligently to develop a tax debt solution designed to protect your business and your personal assets.
+This could include the negotiation of a payment plan with the IRS, an offer-in-compromise, a voluntary settlement under the voluntary classification settlement program (VCSP) or another comprehensive solution that meets your goals.
 Our firm is also experienced in defending business entities against forcible collection action initiated by IRS revenue officers as well as other related payroll tax problems.

 What Are Trust Fund Taxes?

-The Internal Revenue Code requires every employer to withhold Social Security taxes, Medicare taxes and income taxes from the wages of its employees.
-The portion of Social Security and Medicare taxes withheld from the employees’ wages, along with an additional contribution of Social Security tax made by the employer, are commonly referred to as “payroll taxes” or “employment taxes.”
-The combination of payroll taxes actually withheld from an employee’s wages (net of the employer’s contribution), plus the income taxes that are actually withheld from an employee’s wages, are collectively referred to as “withholding taxes” or “Trust Fund Taxes.”
-The term Trust Fund Taxes is used because these taxes are theoretically held in trust by the employer until paid over to the IRS in the manner described below.
+The Internal Revenue Code requires every employer to withhold Social Security taxes, Medicare taxes and income taxes from the wages of its employees — commonly referred to as “payroll taxes” or “employment taxes.”
+The combination of payroll taxes actually withheld from an employee’s wages and the income taxes withheld from an employee’s wages are collectively referred to as “withholding taxes” or “trust fund taxes.”
+The term “trust fund taxes” is used because these taxes are theoretically held in trust by the employer until paid over to the IRS as described below.

 Employers’ Obligations Regarding Payroll Taxes